inforin/TabAF/README.md

 ## FormulaQA

-The FormulaQA dataset is in the folder `./data/formulaqa`
+The FormulaQA dataset (in progress) is in the folder `./data/formulaqa`

 ## TabAF